These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning the impact of treatment side effects (radiation necrosis, chemotherapy neurotoxicity)

-Why: Side effects of brain tumor treatment - including radiation-induced cognitive decline, radiation necrosis, peripheral neuropathy from chemotherapy - are ratable residuals.
+Side effects of brain tumor treatment - including radiation-induced cognitive decline, radiation necrosis, peripheral neuropathy from chemotherapy - are ratable residuals.
 Veterans often attribute these to 'the cancer' without specifying them as treatment consequences, causing them to be under-documented.

-Do this instead: List treatment side effects explicitly: 'I have radiation-induced cognitive decline,' 'I have chemotherapy-induced peripheral neuropathy,' 'I have fatigue that my oncologist attributes to radiation therapy.'
+Instead: List treatment side effects explicitly: 'I have radiation-induced cognitive decline,' 'I have chemotherapy-induced peripheral neuropathy,' 'I have fatigue that my oncologist attributes to radiation therapy.'
 These may be rated as separate conditions.

 Impact: Post-treatment residual ratings; may support additional separate ratings under peripheral neuropathy DCs